davidmarkclements/decofun/Readme.md

 ```
 sudo npm -g i decofun
 ```
-New in version 1.2.x we can simply use the `deco` executable in place of `node` to instrument anonymous functions.
+New from version 1.2.x we can simply use the `deco` executable in place of `node` to instrument anonymous functions.